SpehleonLP/rintintin/README.md

 # Rintintin

-A zero-dependency C library for computing mass properties and inertia tensors of skinned 3D meshes.
+A zero-dependency C library for computing colliders, mass properties, and inertia tensors of every bone of a skinned mesh individually.

 ## Overview

+Rintintin solves the generalized rigid body problem for skinned meshes.
+Functionally: nth order mass tensors are undefined for non-manifold objects.
+I created a definition, and my evidence that my definition is correct is that rintintin works.

-Rintintin solves the generalized rigid body problem for skinned meshes, as seen here it computed the masses, centroids and moments of inertia for each bone individually and displayed them as ellipsoids.
+As seen here it computed the masses, centroids and moments of inertia for each bone individually and displayed them as ellipsoids.
 You can see the animal then the auto-generated rigid-body set for the animal.

 ![Top](images/top-view.webp) ![Side](images/side-view.webp) ![Iso](images/isometric-view.webp)